openmc-dev/openmc/docs/source/quickinstall.rst

 `Conda <https://conda.io/en/latest/>`_ and `Mamba <https://mamba.readthedocs.io/en/latest/>`_
 are an open source package management systems and environments management system for installing multiple versions of software packages and their dependencies and switching easily between them.
-All conda packages can be installed with  If you have `conda` installed on your system, OpenMC can be installed via the `conda-forge` channel.
+If you have `conda` installed on your system, OpenMC can be installed via the `conda-forge` channel.
 First, add the `conda-forge` channel with:

 .. code-block:: sh